Mountain Bike: $30

-Grand Island bus tours and transportation is provided by Altran Alger County Transit.
-This 2 ½ to 3 hour tour allows visitors to enjoy Grand Island’s scenic vistas and historic sites from the convenience and comfort of a bus.
+Grand Island bus tours and transportation is provided by Grand Island Ferry Service.
+This 4 hour tour allows visitors to enjoy Grand Island’s scenic vistas and historic sites from the convenience and comfort of a bus.
 The tour guide narrates the excursion, sharing the rich history of the island.
 With ten different points of interest visitors are sure to have a delightful and educational experience.
 Keen eyed tourists have been known to see black bear, white-tailed deer or sandhill cranes!

 As you prepare to embark on your visit, there are a couple things visitors should note.
 Not all stop locations are fully accessible by bus.
 Some locations may require that you take a short walk to get the full experience.
 Wilderness sites are not hardened and terrain may be un-even, we hope that visitors will enjoy experiencing Grand Island’s uniqueness.